dialogic-godot/dialogic/README.md

     - All editors in the same screen.
 Say goodbye to tabs!
     - You can now rename resources by double clicking them
     - New Settings panel for advanced properties
+      - Settings:
+        - Re-added the auto color for character names in text messages
+        - Removing empty Text Event from timelines
+        - New lines to create new Text Event messages
+        - Propagation of input to the rest of the Tree
   - Character Editor:
     - Set the scale of your character's portrait
     - Add offset to the portrait